 - .22LR 40 gr from 50 to 175 yards

 - 9mm carbine 115gr from 25 to 200 yards

 Vortex is a manufacturer that we trust to deliver outstanding quality and price combined with a no question asked lifetime warranty.
-The company is well-known for its more expensive variable powered optics but has been making waves with their non-magnified optics like the Spitfire Prism.
+The company is well-known for its more expensive variable-powered optics but has been making waves with its non-magnified optics like the Spitfire Prism red dot sight.
 The optic uses a single AA sized battery and features a “non-standard” 25 mm objective lens.
 The reticle on the Spitfire is a dual circle pattern that aids shooters in target acquisition time.
-Lifetime warranty, easy to see reticle, and legendary Vortex build quality will run you an average of $249.00 well under our $300 price target.
+Lifetime warranty, easy-to-see reticle, and legendary Vortex build quality will run you an average of $249.00 well under our $300 price target.